Nitrogen Dosing Applications

 Modified Atmosphere Packaging (MAP) Applications

 A large dose of liquid nitrogen is introduced into the package seconds before the seamer or capper.
-Proven MAP applications include: baby formula, coffee, nuts and trail mix.
+Proven MAP applications include: baby formula, coffee, nuts, trail mix, and botanicals.

 Photos in order shown